-The annual CO estimates for the years 2006 through 2016 are presented in two formats: by product category (Table 1) and by product within fuel type (Table 2).
-The data are presented as an average of the most recent 3-year period (2014 through 2016), followed by yearly estimates for each of the 11 years covered by this report.
-As noted, data collection was only partially complete for 2016, and estimates for this year may change in the future when additional data become available.
-Therefore, data for 2016 are reported using italic font in the tables.
+The annual CO estimates for the years 2007 through 2017, are presented in two formats: by product category (Table 1), and by product within fuel type (Table 2).
+The data are presented as an average of the most recent 3-year period (2015 through 2017), followed by yearly estimates for each of the 11 years covered by this report.
+As noted, data collection was only partially complete for 2017, and estimates for this year may change if additional data become available.
+Therefore, data for 2017 are reported using italic font in the tables.

-Because the numbers presented in this document represent national estimates of unintentional, non-fire deaths attributed to CO poisoning associated with the use of consumer products, the generator and other EDT death estimates would not be expected to match the observed fatality counts presented in this report or in the CPSC report, "Fatal and Nonfatal Incidents Associated with Non-Fire Carbon Monoxide from Engine-Driven Generators and Other Engine-Driven Tools, 2008-2018."
+Because the numbers presented in this document represent national estimates of unintentional, non-fire deaths attributed to CO poisoning associated with the use of consumer products, the generator and other EDT death estimates would not be expected to match the observed fatality counts presented in this report or in the CPSC report, "Fatal and Nonfatal Incidents Associated with Non-Fire Carbon Monoxide from Engine-Driven Generators and Other Engine-Driven Tools, 2009-2019."